-Prior to joining the firm in 2012, Ali was in private legal practice at Simpson Thacher & Bartlett LLP in New York City, specializing in trust and estate planning – developing and implementing strategies to achieve preservation and transmission of family wealth while minimizing transfer taxes.
+Prior to joining the firm in 2012, Ali was in private legal practice at Simpson Thacher & Bartlett LLP in New York City, specializing in tax, trust, and estate planning – developing and implementing strategies to achieve preservation and transmission of family wealth while minimizing transfer taxes.

-Ali serves on the Executive Committee of the board of directors of the New York Society for the Prevention of Cruelty to Children, received her B.A. (cum laude) from Dartmouth College and earned her J.D. from the University of Virginia School of Law, where she was a Dillard Fellow.
+Ali serves on the board of directors of the Brown Brothers Harriman Trust Company, N.A, and is vice president of the board of directors of the New York Society for the Prevention of Cruelty to Children.
+She received a B.A. (cum laude) from Dartmouth College and a J.D. from the University of Virginia School of Law, where she was a Dillard Fellow.